pulibrary/princeton_ansible/roles/ezproxy/README.md

 Points worth knowing:

+* **`security_trips.json` does not exist until the first rule trips.** That is normal, not a sign the reporter is broken: the script appends only when it has something new, so an absent file simply means nothing has tripped since the servers were built.
+Use the `sqlite3` query above to confirm the database agrees.
+* Because the file appears late, its receiver reads from the **beginning**, unlike the request logs which read from the end.
+Reading from the end would skip the first line of a newly created file, which here is the first trip ever recorded and the one most worth alerting on.
+A storage extension remembers the read position so a Collector restart does not re-send old trips.
+The same applies each time logrotate starts a fresh file.
 * A rule whose action is `block` arrives as an **error**; `log` arrives as a **warning**.
 So a single SigNoz alert on error-severity records from `service.name = ezproxy` catches every blocked account.